Update during Covid-19: May 2020

 St George’s supports children with a variety of SEND, within each of the four broad areas of needs, including communication and interaction, cognition and learning; social emotional and mental health; sensory and/or physical needs.

-For any queries, concerns or complaints in relation to special education needs, please contact our SEND Team, namely Mrs Michelle Fahey our Inclusions Manager or Mrs Anna Payne, SEND assistant.
+For any queries, concerns or complaints in relation to special education needs, please contact Mrs Michelle Fahey, our SEND practitioner and Inclusions Manager.

 Further information for pupils and their families can be found at: